FZJ-JSC/JUBE/docs/glossar.rst

      * "<key>" must contain an single parameter or pattern name

+     * Unlike the result table, the unit attribute of a parameter or pattern is not taken into account.

      * "primekeys" is optional: can contain a list of parameter or pattern names (separated by ,).
 Given parameters or patterns will be used as primary keys of the database table.
 All